Introduction: Needlefelt Wire Haired Fox Terrier

 them shorter because it's hard to make them longer again and you may end up with a dachshund.

 Step 5: Bulking Up

-Ball up a lump of white to form the chest and felt it to the frame under the spine as in the picture.
+Ball up a lump of white to form the chest and felt it to the frame under the spine as in

 Pull some more strips of white wool and wrap them around the chest, back and neck felting them on as you go.

 Wrap more round everywhere the dog would be thicker but don't add the fur yet.
 Make a 'naked' fox terrier.

 Don't worry about shaping them up at this stage too much.
 I aim for a rough shape as in Picture 2 at this point

 Pull off a small piece of the white shetland wool to become two lengths of curl